Euclidean matchings and minimality of hyperplane arrangements: Abstract

 \section{Abstract}

 We construct a new class of maximal acyclic matchings on the Salvetti complex of a locally finite hyperplane arrangement.
 Using discrete Morse theory, we then obtain an explicit proof of the minimality of the complement.
 Our construction provides interesting insights also in the well-studied case of finite arrangements, and gives a nice geometric description of the Betti numbers of the complement.
+In particular, we solve a conjecture of Drton and Klivans on the characteristic polynomial of finite reflection arrangements.
 The minimal complex is compatible with restrictions, and this allows us to prove the isomorphism of Brieskorn's Lemma by a simple bijection of the critical cells.
 Finally, in the case of line arrangements, we describe the algebraic Morse complex which computes the homology with coefficients in an abelian local system.